SageJasinski/reading-notes/Markdown-Notes.md

 #####...
 ###### Smallest heading
 ```
 ❗It is important to note that in the example above, after the last # sign has been entered, a space was placed.
-This is done for best practices as it makes reading the mardown easier.
+This is done for best practices as it makes reading the markdown easier.
 It wouldn't break your heading if you don't put the space there, but it will look sloppy.

 ### Bold Text
-Sometimes, when you are writing an important or key concept, you want to **emphasise** that concept so it stands out from the rest of the words on your page.
-In order to make a text **bold**, there are a couple diffrent ways. ❗The first is to surround the word or phrase you want in bold with two asterisks in the beginning and end of the word/phrase.
+Sometimes, when you are writing an important or key concept, you want to **emphasize** that concept so it stands out from the rest of the words on your page.
+In order to make a text **bold**, there are a couple different ways. ❗The first is to surround the word or phrase you want in bold with two asterisks in the beginning and end of the word/phrase.
 ```
 **Such as this**
 ```